robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 * Implantar a VM com um modelo JSON referenciando o VHD conforme mostrado [neste modelo JSON de exemplo](https://github.com/Azure/azure-quickstart-templates/blob/master/201-vm-specialized-vhd-new-or-existing-vnet/azuredeploy.json) ou usando Managed Disks conforme mostrado [neste modelo JSON de exemplo](https://github.com/Azure/azure-quickstart-templates/blob/master/sap-2-tier-user-image-md/azuredeploy.json).

 #### <a name="deployment-of-a-vm-image"></a>Implantação de uma imagem de VM
-Para carregar uma VM ou um VHD existente da rede local, para usá-la como uma imagem de VM do Azure, tal VM ou VHD precisa atender aos requisitos listados na [preparação do capítulo para implantar uma VM com uma imagem específica do cliente para SAP][planning-guide-5.2.2] deste documento.
+To upload an existing VM or VHD from the on-premises network, in order to use it as an Azure VM image such a VM or VHD need to meet the requirements listed in chapter [Preparation for deploying a VM with a customer-specific image for SAP][planning-guide-5.2.2] of this document.

-* Use o *Sysprep* no Windows ou *waagent-deprovision* no Linux para generalizar sua VM-consulte [referência técnica do Sysprep](https://technet.microsoft.com/library/cc766049.aspx) para Windows ou [como capturar uma máquina virtual Linux para usar como um modelo do Resource Manager][capture-image-linux-step-2-create-vm-image] para Linux
+* Use *sysprep* on Windows or *waagent -deprovision* on Linux to generalize your VM - see [Sysprep Technical Reference](https://technet.microsoft.com/library/cc766049.aspx) for Windows or [How to capture a Linux virtual machine to use as a Resource Manager template][capture-image-linux-step-2-create-vm-image] for Linux
-* Entre em sua assinatura com *Connect-AzAccount*
+* Sign in to your subscription with *Connect-AzAccount*
-* Defina a assinatura do contexto com *set-AzContext* e o parâmetro SubscriptionId ou subscriptionname-consulte<https://docs.microsoft.com/powershell/module/az.accounts/set-Azcontext>
+* Set the subscription of your context with *Set-AzContext* and parameter SubscriptionId or SubscriptionName - see <https://docs.microsoft.com/powershell/module/az.accounts/set-Azcontext>
-* Carregue o VHD com *Add-AzVhd* em uma conta de armazenamento do Azure-consulte<https://docs.microsoft.com/powershell/module/az.compute/add-Azvhd>
+* Upload the VHD with *Add-AzVhd* to an Azure Storage Account - see <https://docs.microsoft.com/powershell/module/az.compute/add-Azvhd>
-* Adicional Criar uma imagem de disco gerenciado do VHD com *New-AzImage* -consulte<https://docs.microsoft.com/powershell/module/az.compute/new-Azimage>
+* (Optional) Create a Managed Disk Image from the VHD with *New-AzImage*  - see <https://docs.microsoft.com/powershell/module/az.compute/new-Azimage>
 * Definir o disco do sistema operacional de uma nova configuração VM para o
-  * VHD com *set-AzVMOSDisk-SourceImageUri-Createoption fromImage* -consulte<https://docs.microsoft.com/powershell/module/az.compute/set-Azvmosdisk>
+  * VHD with *Set-AzVMOSDisk -SourceImageUri -CreateOption fromImage* - see <https://docs.microsoft.com/powershell/module/az.compute/set-Azvmosdisk>
-  * Conjunto de imagens do disco gerenciado *-AzVMSourceImage* -consulte<https://docs.microsoft.com/powershell/module/az.compute/set-Azvmsourceimage>
+  * Managed Disk Image *Set-AzVMSourceImage* - see <https://docs.microsoft.com/powershell/module/az.compute/set-Azvmsourceimage>
-* Crie uma nova VM da configuração da VM com *New-AzVM* -consulte<https://docs.microsoft.com/powershell/module/az.compute/new-Azvm>
+* Create a new VM from the VM config with *New-AzVM* - see <https://docs.microsoft.com/powershell/module/az.compute/new-Azvm>

 **CLI do Azure**

-* Use o *Sysprep* no Windows ou *waagent-deprovision* no Linux para generalizar sua VM-consulte [referência técnica do Sysprep](https://technet.microsoft.com/library/cc766049.aspx) para Windows ou [como capturar uma máquina virtual Linux para usar como um modelo do Resource Manager][capture-image-linux-step-2-create-vm-image] para Linux
+* Use *sysprep* on Windows or *waagent -deprovision* on Linux to generalize your VM - see [Sysprep Technical Reference](https://technet.microsoft.com/library/cc766049.aspx) for Windows or [How to capture a Linux virtual machine to use as a Resource Manager template][capture-image-linux-step-2-create-vm-image] for Linux
 * Entre na sua assinatura com *az login*
 * Selecione a assinatura com o *az account set --subscription `<subscription name or id`>*
-* Carregar o VHD com *AZ Storage blob upload* -consulte [usando o CLI do Azure com o armazenamento do Azure][storage-azure-cli]
+* Upload the VHD with *az storage blob upload* - see [Using the Azure CLI with Azure Storage][storage-azure-cli]
 * (Opcional) Crie uma Imagem de Disco Gerenciado a partir do VHD com *az image create* - consulte https://docs.microsoft.com/cli/azure/image
 * Criar uma nova VM especificando o VHD ou a Imagem do Managed Disk carregados como disco de SO com *az vm create* e o parâmetro *--image*

 **Modelo**

-* Use o *Sysprep* no Windows ou *waagent-deprovision* no Linux para generalizar sua VM-consulte [referência técnica do Sysprep](https://technet.microsoft.com/library/cc766049.aspx) para Windows ou [como capturar uma máquina virtual Linux para usar como um modelo do Resource Manager][capture-image-linux-step-2-create-vm-image] para Linux
+* Use *sysprep* on Windows or *waagent -deprovision* on Linux to generalize your VM - see [Sysprep Technical Reference](https://technet.microsoft.com/library/cc766049.aspx) for Windows or [How to capture a Linux virtual machine to use as a Resource Manager template][capture-image-linux-step-2-create-vm-image] for Linux
 * Carregar o VHD com o Powershell ou a CLI do Azure
 * (Opcional) Criar uma Imagem do Disco Gerenciado do VHD com o Powershell, CLI do Azure ou o portal do Azure
 * Implantar a VM com um modelo JSON referenciando o VHD da imagem conforme mostrado [neste modelo JSON de exemplo](https://github.com/Azure/azure-quickstart-templates/blob/master/201-vm-specialized-vhd-new-or-existing-vnet/azuredeploy.json) ou usando Managed Disks conforme mostrado [neste modelo JSON de exemplo](https://github.com/Azure/azure-quickstart-templates/blob/master/sap-2-tier-user-image-md/azuredeploy.json).